How to Handle Web Table in Selenium

 Using Attributes as Predicates

-In the example below, the “New York to Chicago” cell is located deep into Mercury Tours homepage’s HTML code.
+In the example below, the “New York to Chicago” cell is buried far inside the Mercury Tours homepage.

 Selenium Web table example using Attributes as Predicates